DavidT3/DAXA/paper/paper.md

 # Statement of need

-The study of X-ray emission from astrophysical objects provides a powerful view of some of the most extreme processes in the Universe, has had a profound impact on our understanding of many types of objects; from in-solar-system objects,
-to supernovae, to galaxies and galaxy clusters.
-As such, access to X-ray data should be made as simple as possible, both for X-ray experts and to those non-specialists whose research could benefit from examining their sources at higher energies; organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to enable this access, and we have built on their success to create .
+The study of X-ray emission from astrophysical objects provides a powerful view of some of the most extreme processes in the Universe, has had a profound impact on our understanding of many types of objects; from in-solar-system objects, to supernovae, to galaxies and galaxy clusters.
+As such, access to X-ray data should be made as simple as possible, both for X-ray experts and to those non-specialists whose research could benefit from examining their sources at higher energies; organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to enable this access, and we have built on their success to create our software.
 Through [Daxa]{.smallcaps}, all major X-ray observatory observation archives are accessible through a single unified interface available in a programming language that is almost ubiquitous in astronomy (Python), and can be searched in a variety of ways to find only the data relevant to objects in a particular study.
+X-ray data can be particularly intimidating to those astronomers who have not used it before, which acts as a barrier to entry, limiting the reach and scientific of X-ray telescopes, things we should be striving to maximise.
+Our software is particularly powerful in this regard, as it provides a normalised and simple interface to different backend software packages, allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.

 Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades.
 The current workhorse X-ray observatories